ello/wtf/_posts/policies/2014-10-03-privacy-policy.md

 Ello does not have any affiliated companies right now.
 But if we do in the future, we may share information with them, too.

 We will do our best to resist baseless legal requests to access information.
 However, we may disclose your information or content to satisfy a law, regulation, legal process, governmental request, or governmental order.
-Ello’s policy is to give you, advance notice if we are going to release your information unless by law we are prohibited from or advised against doing so.
+Ello's policy is to give you, advance notice if we are going to release your information unless by law we are prohibited from or advised against doing so.
 If we think that by disclosing your information we may prevent serious harm to Ello, its users, you, or anyone else for that matter, we may do so without notifying you.
-Finally, we may disclose your information if we believe it is necessary to detect, prevent, or otherwise address safety, fraud, or security concerns related to Ello.
+Finally, if may disclose your information if we believe it is necessary to detect, prevent, or otherwise address safety, fraud, or security concerns related to Ello.

 ## Ello is a Public Network